 Want to fall in love with Oaxaca as much as I did?

 This travel guide will help you do just that!
-In this post, you’ll find 34 of the best things to do in Oaxaca City.
-It’s perfect for those who want to experience the history, culture, food, art, and natural beauty of this magical city.
+In this post, you’ll find 35 of the best things to do in Oaxaca City.
+It’s perfect for those who want to experience this magical city’s history, culture, food, art, and natural beauty.

-The guide also has information on day trips to the towns, ruins, distilleries, waterfalls, and mountains around Oaxaca.
+The guide also has information on day trips to the towns, ruins, distilleries, waterfalls, and mountains around Oaxaca, which I visited during my three trips there.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website’s Disclosure for more info.